-Members wanting to raise policy matters with the Society are welcome to contact the Chief Executive in the first instance.
+Members wanting to raise policy matters with the SoA are welcome to contact the Chief Executive in the first instance.
 Members with individual questions or queries on professional matters are encouraged to consult our Advisory Service, headed by Kate Pool, at any time.

 If you would be interested in joining the Management Committee or wish to nominate another member as a possible candidate please feel free to contact Nicola Solomon at any time.

 Current Management Committee

 Dr Alison Baverstock (2012-2015) is a former publisher, now Course Leader for MA Publishing at Kingston University.
 She has researched and written widely (for Kogan Page, Bloomsbury, OUP) about the processes of publishing, marketing, author motivation and practice – as well as parenting (Whatever! and It’s not fair!
 Piatkus) and understanding art (for Prestel).
 Her most recent research has been into self-publishing (The Naked Author, Bloomsbury, 2011) which she sees as likely to benefit authors in their creative process, often helping them gain objectivity and feedback, and more generally broadening an understanding of how publishing works within wider society.
 She is passionate about helping to promote a wider enthusiasm for reading, and has been involved in several reader development schemes; she was the founder of Well Worth Reading and www.readingforce.org.uk.
 In 2007 she received the Pandora Award for services to the publishing industry.
 See: www.alisonbaverstock.com